February 19, 1955

 He was nominated for the Golden Globe Awards for Best Actor – Motion Picture Musical or Comedy for his roles in movies:

-The Purple Rose of Cairo (1985) romantic fantasy comedy in role as Tom Baxter / Gil Shepherd
+The Purple Rose of Cairo (1985) - Tom Baxter / Gil Shepherd

 He won the Saturn Award for Best Actor for his role as Ross Jennings in black comedy horror film Arachnophobia (1990).

-He wrote, produced and starred in lead role as Joseph Harris in drama film Guest Artist (2019).
+He wrote, produced and starred as Joseph Harris in drama film Guest Artist (2019).

 He won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for his role as Will McAvoy in HBO political drama television series The Newsroom (2012-2014).

-He won the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie for his performance as Frank Griffin in Netflix Western drama web television miniseries Godless (2017).
+He won the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie for his role as Frank Griffin in Netflix Western drama miniseries Godless (2017).

 He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his role as John O’Neill in Hulu miniseries The Looming Tower (2018).